 Stop acquiring stuff.

-We’ve heard it before that we are a consumer nation.
+We’ve heard before that we are a consumer nation.
 But to be honest that’s not something we should be proud of.
 We should be proud to live within or below our means.

 One thing I know you’re probably blowing money on.
 Is cellphones.
 How do I know that you ask?
 Well, easy you finance your cellphones.
 I mean the technology goes out of date the moment you buy it.
 Stop doing this.